 Private investigators in Tennessee must meet specific state criteria, including a minimum of three years of relevant experience or a degree in Criminal Justice, passing a state examination, and submitting to a background investigation.
 To learn more about these specialized prerequisites, see what requirements are needed to become a private investigator.
 By securing the appropriate licenses and certifications, Criminal Justice graduates can distinguish themselves in a competitive job market and ensure compliance with regional regulations.

-What are the prerequisites For enrolling in a Criminal Justice program in Memphis, TN?
+What are the prerequisites for enrolling in criminal justice degree program in Memphis?

 Finding Affordable Options for Criminal Justice Education